The Slow WordPress Problem

 Step 3: Fix in Order of Impact

-- Hosting — If TTFB is slow, nothing else matters
+- Hosting.
+If TTFB is slow, nothing else matters until you fix it

 Quick Wins (Do These Today)

-- Delete unused plugins — If it's deactivated, delete it
+- Delete unused plugins — deactivated isn't deleted

-- Enable lazy loading — Built into WordPress now
+- Enable lazy loading (built into WordPress 5.5+)

-- Update PHP — Use PHP 8.1 or higher
+- Update PHP to version 8.1 or higher

 When to Consider a Rebuild